I was midway through working on a project I had been calling

 We’ll mostly be using

 git filter-branch.
-It’s kinda similar to
+It’s similar to

 First, we’ll replace

-git filter-branch --tree-filter 'ag -l -s commentate | xargs gsed -i "s/commentate/ahnnotate/g"' \ HEAD
+git filter-branch --tree-filter \ 'ag --files-with-matches --case-sensitive commentate | xargs sed -i "" "s/commentate/ahnnotate/g"' \ HEAD

 Next, we’ll replace

 something about a backup already existing, so we need to add the

 You can also optionally delete the backup with

-rm -rf .git/refs/original.
+rm -rf .git/refs/original and

-git filter-branch -f --tree-filter \ 'ag -l -s Commentate | xargs gsed -i "s/Commentate/Ahnnotate/g"' HEAD
+git filter-branch -f --tree-filter \ 'ag -l -s Commentate | xargs sed -i "" "s/Commentate/Ahnnotate/g"' HEAD

 We’ll need to do this over and over for each capitalization variation you care

-commentating.
+“commentating”.
 I had to do an additional search/replace for that since the

 e broke the pattern.

 git filter-branch -f --index-filter \ 'git ls-files -s | sed "s/commentate/ahnnotate/g" | GIT_INDEX_FILE=$GIT_INDEX_FILE.new git update-index --index-info && mv "$GIT_INDEX_FILE.new" "$GIT_INDEX_FILE"' \ HEAD

 Lastly, we’ll update the commit message contents.
 You’ll need to repeat this for whatever capitalization combinations you have.